Written by: Admin

 For many people, family therapy treats behavior problems more directly and can correct the triggers of addiction and enabling.
 But these are not overnight fixes.
-For some, the healing process is shorter and lasts for, whereas for others it may take dedication over time to chip away at bad habits and behavioral programming.
+For some, the healing process is shorter and lasts for a while, whereas for others, it may take dedication over time to chip away at bad habits and behavioral programming.
 In short, there is no magic formula for how family and marriage therapies work—it depends on the person, their family members, and the unique situations they bring to the table.

-Despite the fact that substance abuse and addiction can be difficult to treat, alternative therapies, such as outdoor treatment programs or psychological counseling can help improve the chances of success.
-Other approaches, such as multidimensional family therapy has evidenced excellent results among teens struggling with substance abuse.
+Despite the fact that substance abuse and addiction can be difficult to treat, alternative therapies, such as outdoor treatment programs or psychological counseling, can help improve the chances of success.
+Other approaches, such as multidimensional family therapy, have shown excellent results among teens struggling with substance abuse.
 Taking the family and its interpersonal relationships into account can help to provide a fuller picture of the person’s struggle.
 Moreover, involving the family as a supportive network can improve the stability of the recovery process and lower the risks of relapse over time.

 To achieve long-term success with the recovery process, each person must carefully select what types of integrative and complementary therapies work best for them—financially, mentally, emotionally, and that address their own unique issues.
 Specific factors need to be taken into consideration when looking for a therapist or a suitable program.
 These factors might include accreditation, clinical experience, and program features.